 I learn so much from my children.
 This week Autumn reminded me I still have work to do.
 When she referred to herself as “ugly”, I told her it was really annoying when beautiful women refer to themselves as ugly.
 Autumn preached it right back to me, inquiring why don’t I think I’m beautiful?
 Busted!

 Why is she so smart?
 It really hurts when I’m hit with my own stick.

 If I want her to be a confident, beautiful woman; I need to model it.
 I realize I didn’t say become it or believe it…I also note that I totally disregarded the possibility that Philip was referring to physical beauty.
 Change is never easy; it just feels wrong.

-I recall a Lutheran Women Today bible study that encouraged women to complement one another.
+I recall a Lutheran Women Today bible study that encouraged women to compliment one another.
 Its been years so sadly I don’t recall the actual study.
 I think the verse was 1 Thessalonians 5:11, “encourage one another and build each other up…” I remember it felt strange to go around the room and share what we appreciated about one another.
 I ‘m sure I sounded pretty goofy sharing my thoughts but regardless of how they were said, the thoughts were true.
 I just wasn’t comfortable expressing them.
 Years later I share just about every positive thought I have with my beautiful sisters of Christ.
 They flow naturally.
 I can’t even imagine holding them back.